 From 2015-2017, White Mountains sold a number of its businesses-Sirius, Symetra, Tranzact and OneBeacon-as buyers made compelling offers that resulted in roughly \$1.4 billion of transaction gains and drove strong growth in ABVPS.
-As a result of these sales, the Company is in a transitional period as management works to intelligently redeploy and distribute the transaction proceeds.
-As of May 2017, on a pro forma basis for the OneBeacon sale, the Company had undeployed capital of \$3.1 billion on a capital base of \$4.2 billion.
-In addition, after the sales, the Company generated much lower revenues than before the sales, and the high level of undeployed capital implied a low single digit go-forward rate of growth in ABVPS.
-As undeployed capital continues to be deployed or distributed, we expect returns to normalize and revenues to grow.
+As a result of these value creating sales, the Company was in a transitional period for the past few years as management worked to redeploy thoughtfully and distribute the transaction proceeds.
+As of May 2017, on a pro forma basis for the OneBeacon sale.